LukeProducts/URLTracker/README.md

 |After someone opend the url, you'll se several information of the victim|
 |![full1_00000](https://user-images.githubusercontent.com/73026669/137956688-9fd4b5ba-7d8f-4e0c-abf2-63024a0d8f4d.png)|

-The coords shown are summaryzed under "Google Maps", you can see the geolocation on a map if you visit the printed url under this tag,
+The coords shown are summarized under "Google Maps", you can see the geolocation on a map if you visit the printed url under this tag,

 # IMPORTANT: